jometzg/cognitive-flask-container-sample/README.md

 ![Application Settings](/web-app-settings.png)

-** Note ** The container running the flask applicatin exposes its web endpoint on port 5000, so you MUST set this in applications settings too:
+The container running the flask applicatin exposes its web endpoint on port 5000, so you MUST set this in applications settings too:

 5. Navigate to the URL provided and test your app.